Enabling the Built-in HTTP Cache Invalidation System

 }

-Enabling the Metadata Cache
+# Enabling the Metadata Cache

 Computing metadata used by the bundle is a costly operation.
 Fortunately, metadata can be computed once and then cached.
 API Platform internally uses a PSR-6 cache.
 If the Symfony Cache component is available (the default in the API Platform distribution), it automatically enables support for the best cache adapter available.

-Doctrine Queries and Indexes
+# Doctrine Queries and Index

-Search Filter
+# Search Filter

 When using the SearchFilter and case insensitivity, Doctrine will use the LOWER SQL function.
 Depending on your driver, you may want to carefully index it by using a function-based index or it will impact performance with a huge collection.
 Here are some examples to index LIKE filters depending on your database driver.

-Eager Loading
+# Eager Loading

-By default Doctrine comes with lazy loading - usually a killer time-saving feature but also a performance killer with large applications.
+By default, Doctrine comes with lazy loading - usually a killer time-saving feature but also a performance killer with large applications.

 Fortunately, Doctrine offers another approach to solve this problem: eager loading.
 This can easily be enabled for a relation: #[ORM\ManyToOne(fetch: "EAGER")].

-By default in API Platform, we made the choice to force eager loading for all relations, with or without the Doctrine fetch attribute.
+By default in API Platform, we chose to force eager loading for all relations, with or without the Doctrine fetch attribute.
 Thanks to the eager loading extension.
 The EagerLoadingExtension will join every readable association according to the serialization context.
 If you want to fetch an association that is not serializable, you have to bypass readable and readableLink by using the fetchEager attribute on the property declaration, for example:

 ...